sdat2/mSWE-GNN/README.md

 Look at the `adforce/generate_training_data.py` script for how we generated the training data:
 <https://github.com/sdat2/PotentialHeight/blob/main/adforce/generate_training_data.py>

 We have adapted the pytorch geometric based mSWE-GNN code to work with the ADFORCE data structure and to create models that can emulate storm surge events over the North West Atlantic/ Carribean Mesh.
-Here is an example of the ADCIRC input/output training data animation for Hurricane Katrina:
+Here is an example of the ADCIRC input/output data animation for Hurricane Katrina (on the dual graph):

 ![Katrina Training Data](katrina_train.gif)

+The training data has a 2 hourly output, but the numerical timestep for ADCIRC is 5 seconds.
+Tides, waves, and riverine inputs are excluded.

 ## Environment setup